The anti-abortion activists targeting women in Romania

 But doctors themselves are also just deciding they don’t want to give abortions.
 Draghici, the women’s rights advocate, says ob-gyn physicians give abortions early in their careers and then give the practice up once they’ve made their fortunes.

 “It was a lucrative business,” admits one doctor who stopped performing abortions several years ago.
 “I was doing tens of abortions a day.
 But I realised it was not the right thing for me to do.
-It’s not a religious issue—more of an ethics issue.”
+It’s not a religious issue – more of an ethics issue.”

 Desperate and alone, Kai was forced to go to the public hospital to obtain an abortion.
-The nurses needled her, and gave her dirty looks.
+The nurses needled her and gave her dirty looks.
 Why are you having an abortion, one questioned her.

 The doctor disappeared for a full 24 hours, letting her languish alone before finally performing the procedure, which she alleges was botched.
 Law enforcement had failed to protect her.
 A health system supposed to provide her with a safe, discreet way to end her pregnancy had failed.